Piotr1215/az-301-prep-kit/README.md

 ### #1: Understand exam structure

-Az-300 is focusing on practical usecases of Azure technologies.
+Az-301 is focusing on design strategies and architecture using Azure services and technologies.
 Exam has following characteristics:

 1. Questions: 40-60 questions